JohnFuhrm12/LATAM-Weather-Map/README.md

 Press the ESC key to return to the map

-When installing, make sure the images in the Assets, Cities, and Flags are in there own respective files along with the main .py files
+When installing, make sure the Assets, Cities, and Flags folders are in along with the main .py files